 Put simply, you can no longer afford to maintain the status quo.
-You need to be ready to take risks; be constantly on the lookout for disruptive patterns; and be willing to set a transformative, digital vision that enables you to capitalize on opportunities, counter any threat and maximize value.
+You need to be ready to take risks; be constantly on the lookout for disruptive patterns; and be willing to set a transformative, digital vision that enables you to capitalise on opportunities, counter any threat and maximise value.
 Transformation must come from the top.

 The question is, how?
 As a CEO, how do you determine your exact role in digital transformation?
 And where should you focus your finite time and energy to best help your company succeed on its digital journey?

 Deloitte's recent research on How the CEO’s leadership in digital transformation can tip the scales toward success and How to lead digital transformation from the top helps answer these questions and more.
-Based on real-world scenarios and powerful insights from global CEOs, the series are practical, research-driven guides for business leaders facing the challenge of transforming their organizations through digital technology.
-Centered on setting your ambition and assessing organizational readiness, they will help you see your world in digital and transform transformation.
+Based on real-world scenarios and powerful insights from global CEOs, the series are practical, research-driven guides for business leaders facing the challenge of transforming their organisations through digital technology.
+Centred on setting your ambition and assessing organisational readiness, they will help you see your world in digital and transform transformation.

 Digital transformations come in all shapes and sizes.
 CEOs must adapt their leadership focus to suit.

 The five levels build incrementally.
-The more a CEO’s business encompasses, the more likely it will need enterprise-wide transformation, including a new operating model and organizational structure.
+The more a CEO’s business encompasses, the more likely it will need enterprise-wide transformation, including a new operating model and organisational structure.

-Read more on setting the transformation ambition for your organization.
+Read more on setting the transformation ambition for your organisation.

-A practical guide for leaders facing the challenge of transforming their organizations through digital technology
+A practical guide for leaders facing the challenge of transforming their organisations through digital technology

 Read more on our three truths and insights from our CEO interviews.